mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 **Restart** and **start sequences** may be optionally set.
-Restart and start sequences are not set automatically if the chat mode of text completions is not activated with `option -c`.
+Restart and start sequences are not set automatically if the chat mode of text completions is not activated with `option -cd`.

 Readline is set to work with **multiline input** and pasting from the clipboard.
 Alternatively, set `option -u` to enable pressing \<_CTRL-D_>